USB

 SWCAN Single Wire CAN Transceiver Breakout Board

 Single Wire CAN (SAE J2411) is commonly used in cost-sensitive Automotive applications where speed and cable length is not as onerous.
 It is also useful in applications were a traditional CAN differential pair is physically not possible.
-For example, on Type 2 Mennekes connectors used for Electric Vehicle (EV) charging, the
+For example, on Type 2 Mennekes connectors used for Electric Vehicle (EV) charging, the communication between the supply equipment and the vehicle is performed via a PWM signal on a single Control Pilot (CP) pin in respect to earth.
+Tesla has used SWCAN to digitally communicate over this single pin.
+Various SWCAN drivers are available and generally share the same compatible pinout (SO8 and

 CAN - Controller Area Network